sometimes know exactly what I’m doing!

 ❂ Qards iOS/Android App

 A mobile cross-platform realtime multi-player card game.
 Used React-Native in order to make a cross-platform app for real-time multiplayer card games.
 Of course there were lots of moving pieces in the tech-stack to make this work - Firebase for Facebook/Google authentication, Reddis, SQL, Socket.io, Heroku deployment of our Express server with Circle-CI.
 Really wanted to get P2P WebRTC working, but since React Native is always in flux, at the time that library was broken.
-As this was a team project, there is plenty of code I’d like to rewrite the client/server to use GraphQL instead of the GET/POST scheme originally designed because now that I know about GQL, I think it would be a much better tool for the job.
+As this was a team project, there is plenty of code I’d like to rewrite.
+Thoughts include changing the client/server to use GraphQL instead of the GET/POST scheme originally designed because now that I know about GQL I think it would be a much better tool for the job.
 Additionally, the testing suite should be rewritten (perhaps using Jest) since the mocha/chai/sinon combo caused us more problems than they solved.

 ❂ Stateful State Feels (News Mapper)

 An interactive Data-Visualization using Bootstrap and React libraries for construction.
-Every 24-hrs the “Top-10 news stories by US-State” were pulled from an API and put into a MongoDB database.
+Every 24-hrs the “Top-10 news stories by US-State” were pulled from a custom API and put into a MongoDB database.
 From there, each story was run through the IBM Watson Tone Analyzer API which returned a variety of sentiment analysis scores.
 These scores formed a dataset which was used to feed a Mapbox overlay placed on a map of the US.
 Users would select different criteria and can then hover over each state with a mouse to see a choropleth-style visualization of the ‘score’ of that particular sentiment.
 Eventually this was expanded to a global context which required the addition of data-scraping the front page of a number of international English-language news sites.
 (Ver1 of the project is still deployed on Heroku, but there isn’t any data to see since our api provider shut down in Jan-2018.)

 ❂ WordPress Sites